-There are many drawbacks to this model: It’s disruptive and, when working with scripts rather than a database, you lose the benefits of immediate syntax checking.
-If you are just working with a script, completely independent of the database, it’s possible – even likely – that you’ll introduce syntax errors.
+There are many drawbacks to this model.
+It’s disruptive and, when working with scripts rather than a database, you lose the benefits of immediate syntax checking.
+If you’re just working with a script, completely independent of the database, it’s possible – even likely – that you’ll introduce syntax errors.

 To check the syntax of an offline script, it must be run against a database to make sure the latest version of the scripts, in version control, will build a functional database.
 Additional processes must also be in place to ensure objects are scripted in dependency order and referential integrity is maintained, and that changes made by teams of developers can successfully be merged.

 With SQL Source Control, you can version data that doesn’t change very often.
 Version controlling data that changes frequently (for example contacts) isn’t practical and this kind of data is generally not under a developer’s control.

 Other data such as a country list doesn’t get updated frequently and typically gets described as static or reference data.
 It tends to have dependencies associated with it as it gets referenced in a number of places.